 Lucky Star: Konata and Tsukasa dedicate entire episodes to this.
 Konata is a better example of this though — her last-minute studying can be so effective that it puts her in the Brilliant, but Lazy category.

-In Betty's Diary of Archie Comics, Betty once wrote about trying to fix everything that she's been trying to put off.
+Archie Comics: In Betty's Diary, Betty once wrote about trying to fix everything that she's been trying to put off.
 Sounds well and good, and she even inspired Archie to do the same.
 Except, Archie is a much worse procrastinator than she was.
 He wound up spending almost an entire week trying to do the things that he's been putting off.

 During a flashback in the first Red Dwarf novel, Rimmer spent so long creating an extremely intricate and detailed study plan that he didn't actually have any time to study.